blk14/Version-Control-System/README.md

 # Version-Control-System
-This is the implementation of a simulation of a Version Control System which has the role to do a minimum set of unix instructions.
+This is the implementation of a simulation of a Version Control System which has the role to do a minimum set of unix instructions such as: create, change, delete files.
+Also, the application can can do vcs instructions and is able to save the current state of the file system.
+The purpose of this application is to be able to come back to prevoius states of the file system.